 Step Two: Print Calendar

 One of the most important parts of your whole binder is the calendar (in my opinion).
-Wedding planning is a busy season in your life and your calendar can get filled up, so be sure you write down all those vendor appointments, fittings, shower dates, etc. I love the printable calendar from Gloria Joy here (she also has some great other wedding binder printables and advice).
+Wedding planning is a busy season in your life and your calendar can get filled up, so be sure you write down all those vendor appointments, fittings, shower dates, etc.

 Step Three: Print Checklist